ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 kubectl get pvc
 ```

-- When you navigate to your NFS server share you will see the `pvc` name that was created for Jenkins
-- The name we want is under `VOLUME`
-- For example mine was this
+- The name we want is under `VOLUME` and mine for example mine was the following

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part05/10-jenkins-pvc.png" alt="jenkins pvc"/>
 </div>
 <p></p>

-- You should see the `backup` directory you created on your NFS storage server
+- You should see the `backup` directory you created on your NFS storage server inside the `jenkins` directory

 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part05/11-jenkins-backup-directory-nfs.png" alt="jenkins backup directory nfs"/>